chaubenn/chaubenn/README.md

 ## about me

-i'm a third year cs student from the university of queensland, currently building [ozmath](https://ozmath.com) and interning at tinymce as a QA.
+i'm a third year cs student from the university of queensland.

+i've recently been working on [ozmath](https://ozmath.com) and interning at tinymce as a QA.
 - [personal website](https://chaubenn.netlify.app/)

 ## fun facts